 In the 1880s, one young inmate named Selina Yeadon gained an unexpected release from the workhouse and in 1891 was the recipient of a substantial legacy.

 Following the Local Government Act of 1930, the workhouse was taken over by the local council and became known as Otley County Institution and then later as Otley County Hospital.
 A plan of the site made in 1930 (below) shows its layout at that date.
 As well as the buildings, it shows the extensive vegetable gardens at the south of the site, piggeries near the main entrance at the north-east, and poultry sheds at the north-west.
 The casual block was was still largely operated on the association system, with a 6-bed women's ward used both for eating and sleeping, while the men's side included an 11-bed ward, a 32-bed ward, and 8 separate cells.
 The male casuals' bathroom contained two baths and two shower baths — the casuals' crockery was also washed here!

 In 2000, thanks to the efforts of the Otley Conservation Task Force, the main workhouse buildings acquired listed building status.
-However, the hospital's relocation to an adjacent site in 2004 have, the buildings stood empty for a decade.
+After the hospital relocated to an adjacent site in 2004 have, the buildings stood empty for a decade.
 Most of the workhouse buildings have survived following their conversion to residential use, with many new houses erected alongside.